 Italian music as a way to learn the Italian language

 If you are studying Italian or you wish to learn a few expressions of our language, the playlist of Italian songs could be a good tool.
 When I was a teenager the best exercise to learn English was listening to English songs.
 It helped me also to read lyrics and translate words into Italian.

 Our Playlists of the Best Italian Songs

 We made a selection choosing famous tracks in Italy and abroad, starting from the very end of the 1800s to nowadays.
 Most of the songs are in Italian but we also included a few Italian artists singing in English.

 Songs are uploaded in order of the year of release.
 If you are keen on the old classics stay on the top.
 Otherwise, keep scrolling to the end.

 To Listen to the full playlist on Spotify click here on The Best Italian Songs for Traveling.
 In the following frame, you can have a taste of 30 seconds for each song.

-If you prefer videos take a look below or click on the link of the playlist on YouTube.
+If you prefer videos take a look below or click on the link to the playlist on YouTube.

 A few artists included in the playlist

 If you wish to know a bit more about the artists we chose, here is a short bio of a few of them.

 - Domenico Modugno is still a legend of Italian music.
 Thanks to Volare, he won two Grammy Awards in 1958.

 - Renato Carosone was one of the greatest figures of the Italian music scene in the second half of the 20th.
 He is the symbol of the Canzone Napoletana, Naples’ song.
 He also performed at the prestigious Carnegie Hall in New York in 1957.